MrR0807/Notes/README.md

 * ~~Gradle Effective Implementations Guide~~
 * Kafka: The Definitive Guide, 2nd Edition
 * Mastering Kafka Streams and ksqlDB
-* Read Kafka in Action
+* Kafka in Action
-* Read Kafka Streams in Action
+* Kafka Streams in Action
+* Java Performance: In-Depth Advice for Tuning and Programming Java 8, 11, and Beyond 2nd Edition
 * Algorithhms 4th Edition by Robert Sedgewick, Kevin Wayne
-* Java Performance: In-Depth Advice for Tuning and Programming Java 8, 11, and Beyond 2nd Edition
 * Juint in Action.
 Thrid Edition
 * Kubernetes Native Microservices with Quarkus, and MicroProfile
 * OpenShift in Action